bnouman/maritime-operations-kpi-dashboard/README.md

 - `VolumeTEU` – shipment volume in TEU
 - `Status` – `On Time` or `Delayed`

-In a real scenario this could be replaced by a database or API export from a TMS / ERP system.

 ---

 ## 🧮 DAX Measures & Calculated Columns